Sovereign-Labs/sovereign-sdk/specs/interfaces/da.md

 ### `Data`

-**An implementation-defined type**.
 Must include some freeform `data` containing rollup transactions.
 May include additional fields, but these will not be passed along to the rollup.

 | Name          | Type   | Description                              |